 Among all environmental factors, ambient temperature is most important for ectothermic organisms because it determines the rate of metabolic processes from development to reproduction (Clarke & Fraser 2004).
 Populations should therefore adapt to local climate and in particular to prevailing local temperatures (Clarke 2003).
 Moreover, recent evidence suggests temperature to also affect the speed of evolutionary processes driving population divergence (Oppold et al. 2016).
 Compared to specific environmental conditions that are restricted to a respective habitat, as e.g. anthropogenic pollutants, climate factors usually vary gradually across the globe.
 Thus, the selective pressure resulting from climate variation changes continuously, as can be expected for the evolutionary response of populations along these gradients.
 Through comparison of multiple populations, patterns of local adaptation should therefore be unique to single populations, whereas adaptation to climate factors should follow clinal patterns.
+Thus, clinal adaptation can be regarded as a special case of local adaptation that is only revealed across environmental gradients.

 Evidence for clinal adaptation of phenotypic traits comes from a wide range of taxa, including plants (Loya-Rebollar et al. 2013; Silva et al. 2014), fish (local adaptation in salmonids reviewed in Fraser et al. 2011), invertebrates (response to thermal stress in Daphnia, Yampolsky et al. 2014), and insects in particular (Fabian et al. 2012; Hoffmann & Weeks 2007; Sezgin et al. 2004).
 Intensive research on Drosophila melanogaster populations from well-investigated environmental clines gave insight in the large- and fine-scale genomic patterns of clinal variation and its functional contribution to the adaptive phenotype (reviewed in Adrion et al. 2015).
-First applying single markers and later whole-genome data, it was possible to identify candidate genes (e.g. the gene couch potato Schmidt et al. 2008), and inversions as a form of structural genome rearrangement (Kapun et al. 2016) that show clinal variation in allele frequencies.
-However, little is known about the genomic basis of climate adaptation, particularly in non-model organisms, even though a deeper understanding is expected to bear a central role in the prediction of responses to global climate change (Savolainen et al. 2013).
+With single markers at first, and whole-genome data later, it was possible to identify candidate genes (e.g. the gene couch potato; Schmidt et al. 2008) and inversions as a form of structural genome rearrangement (Kapun et al. 2016) that show clinal variation in allele frequencies.
+However, little is known about the genomic basis of climate adaptation, particularly in non-model organisms, even though a deeper understanding is expected to bear a central role in predicting responses to global climate change (Savolainen et al. 2013).

 The process of adaptive evolution along clines is not isolated from neutral evolutionary forces or adaptive evolution to local environmental conditions.
-The confounding influence of demography, introgression and migration present major challenges to investigate the genomic footprint of clinal adaptation (Flatt 2016).
-Furthermore, non-clinal and endogenous selection needs consideration.
-For example, the above mentioned chromosomal inversion pattern in D. melanogaster that co-varies with climate was taken as evidence for clinal adaptation (Kapun et al. 2016).
-However, Bergland et al. (2016) showed that admixture of different D. melanogaster lineages along a latitudinal gradient was primarily responsible for the observed clinal genetic variation (Bergland et al. 2014).
-This introgression might nevertheless be adaptive due to possible pre-adaptation of the respective ancestral lineages to their climatic conditions (Bergland et al. 2016).
-Moreover, endogenous genetic barriers due to disadvantageous genomic combinations that are independent of the environment can coincide with environmental boundaries and mimic the statistical effect of local adaptation (Bierne et al. 2011).
-This highlights the necessity to account for the potential collinearity of demography, adaptation, and endogenous genetic barriers when studying the genomic basis of clinal adaptation.
+The confounding influence of demography, introgression, and migration presents major challenges to investigate the genomic footprint of clinal adaptation (Flatt 2016).
+For example, Bergland et al. (2014; 2016) showed that clinal genetic variation could in parts be explained by an admixture of different D. melanogaster lineages along a latitudinal gradient.
+This introgression might actually be advantageous due to possible pre-adaptations of the respective ancestral lineages to their climatic conditions, highlighting the collinearity of demography and adaptation (Bergland et al. 2016).
+Moreover, endogenous genetic barriers due to disadvantageous genomic combinations that are independent of the environment can coincide with environmental boundaries and mimic the signature of local adaptation (Bierne et al. 2011).
+This illustrates the necessity to account for the potential collinearity of demography, adaptation, and endogenous genetic barriers when studying the genomic basis of clinal adaptation.